scientistigwe/FrontEnd-Projects/documentations/data-science-README.md

 Updating Charts: Dynamically updating charts based on user interactions.
 By following this modular approach, the framework ensures a seamless flow from data collection to visualization, providing a comprehensive solution for environmental data analysis and presentation.

+Columns of interest:
+site: Name of the monitoring site.
+Helps in comparing data across different locations.
+code: Code associated with the monitoring site.
+Can be used for quick identification and filtering.
+date: Date and time of the recorded measurement.
+Essential for time-series analysis and trend identification.
+co: Carbon monoxide level.
+Indicates air quality and potential health risks related to CO exposure.
+nox: Nitrogen oxides level.
+Key for understanding pollution sources, particularly vehicle emissions.
+no2: Nitrogen dioxide level.
+Critical for assessing urban air quality and related health impacts.
+no: Nitric oxide level.
+Helps in understanding the contribution of traffic emissions.
+o3: Ozone level.
+Important for evaluating smog formation and its effects on respiratory health.
+so2: Sulfur dioxide level.
+Used to assess industrial pollution and potential acid rain.
+pm10: Particulate matter <10 micrometers.
+Indicates air quality and potential respiratory health risks. pm2.5: Particulate matter <2.5 micrometers.
+More critical than PM10 due to its ability to penetrate deep into the lungs.
+v10: Volatile organic compounds <10 micrometers.
+Relevant for understanding indoor and outdoor air pollution sources. v2.5: Volatile organic compounds <2.5 micrometers.
+Important for assessing finer particulate pollution.
+nv10: Non-volatile organic compounds <10 micrometers.
+Useful for detailed air quality studies. nv2.5: Non-volatile organic compounds <2.5 micrometers.
+Provides deeper insight into particulate matter composition.
+ws: Wind speed.
+Helps in understanding pollutant dispersion patterns.
+wd: Wind direction.
+Used alongside wind speed to assess pollution transport.
+air_temp: Air temperature.
+Important for studying the effects of temperature on air pollution.
+latitude: Geographic coordinate.
+Indicates the specific location of the monitoring site.
+longitude: Geographic coordinate.
+Complements latitude for precise site location.

 Summary of findings:
 Air Quality: